Sustainable Packaging Management

 Elimination of packaging materials posing recycling challenges for Lotus’s brand products project

 Lotus’s has established a goal to eliminate difficult-to-recycle materials from all Lotus’s brand products by 2030 as a measure to assist in environmental impact reduction.
-In 2022, Lotus’s was capable of eliminating packaging which poses recycling difficulties by up to 98.8% of all Lotus’s brand products.
+In 2023, Lotus's can reduce the use of packaging made from new plastic pellets by 35.7 tonnes.
 In addition, Lotus’s also recognizes the importance of supporting consumer behavior in waste sorting as a means to complete the Closed-Loop Packaging System and fulfill the package waste management scope.
 Other notable support measures include aims to raise recycling awareness and understanding among the communities while promoting recycling through packaging waste pick-up point expansion at various branches nationwide.

 Impacts and Benefits